bareket123/Calculator/README.md

 # Calculator 🖩
 <h1>Description</h1>

-  A simple calculator, which you can do the following operations:
+A basic calculator program that allows you to perform the following operations:
 - Addition +
 - Double X
 - Divide /